CCI-MOC/xdmod-cntr/XdmodAID.md

     Instititution
         field of science
             PI
-                Coldfront Project
+                ColdFront Project
                     OpenStack/OpenShift project
 ```

-What was implemented was a basic history table.
-This was done in a simplistic way possible,
+What was implemented was a table to keep track of the history of the hierarchy.
-while being mindful of the non-perofromant file system.
+This was done as simplistic as possible, while being mindful of the non-perofromant
+file system.
+Initially this set of tables will only have current records so
+implementing a current table with the history table seems a bit complicated
+especially given that the depth of the history table will be very minimal for
+the first year or so.
+Without knowing how this set of tables grows, it is
+impossible to determine if the addtional complexity of a set of current hierarchy
+tables is worth the cost of development.

-I anticipate the need to recreate the hierarchy files some arbitary date.
+I anticipate the need to recreate the hierarchy files at some arbitary date.
 Although this feature
 is not implmented, it can easily be implemented by selecting all of the records prior to an arbitary
 date.
 Use cases would be for testing the system with real world data, replicating problems or
 auditing the system.